best podcast episodes

-Most podcast recommendations are about podcast series that you should listen to, podcasts that you’ll subscribe to and listen to every week.
-But sometimes, all you need is one really good episode to listen to.
-And it might turn into your new favorite podcasts.
-Here are some of the best podcast episodes of all time, ever (in my opinion).
+Most podcast recommendations are about the podcast series you should listen and subscribe to.
+But sometimes, all you need is one really good episode to help you discover your next favorite podcast.

 Reply All – “#158 The Case of the Missing Hit”

 When “Reply All” posted “The Case of the Missing Hit,” it was an instant, well, hit.
 This is the story of a man from California who has a song stuck in his head.
-The song used to play on the radio in his youth, and he just wants to listen to it one last time.
+The song used to play on the radio in his youth, and he just wants to listen to it again.
 The problem is, it doesn’t seem like the song even exists.
 “Reply All” brings out all the stops to bring the song to life and find out why it mysteriously disappeared in the first place.

 This American Life – “129 Cars”

 A Long Island dealership has to sell 129 cars before the end of the month, and they’re not sure if they can pull it off.
 “This American Life” reporters embed themselves in the day-to-day business of the dealership as the deadline creeps closer and the salespeople get more and more desperate.
+I might have listened to this episode more than anyone else alive.

 Radio Rental – “Episode 04”